TiNredmc/KouchPad/README.md

 - add support for mouse mode and be-able to switch between mouse mode and keyboard mode on the fly
 - make a better enclosure.
 - use LARGER touchpad. for example this one https://www.ebay.com/itm/SYNAPTICS-T1005G-Touch-Pad-Mouse-Pad-Pointing-device/322830232985
 - after NICE enclosure done. let add some LED (may be WS2812.
-I had the 4x4 one.)
+I had the 4x4 one.
+- add support to Alps touchpad (WIP).
 ```

 # What I need if I wanted too ?